Expert Witness Preparation

 - Describe important elements in writing effective pre-filing answers

 - Discuss strategies useful in converting written into verbal testimony for hearings

 - Explain two effective persuasion techniques

 - Name three important considerations when describing credentials verbally

 - Discuss methods to prevent attacks on an expert witnesses’ credibility

-- Recognize the difference between direct and cross examination at a hearing
+- Recognize the difference between direct examination and cross-examination at a hearing

 - State the role of the administrative law judge